Cape Sideros: The Greeks and Venetian names

 The Republic of Venice (about 1000 - 1797) involved itself in Cretan affairs when it purchased Crete from Boniface I, Marquis of Montferrat, who had been awarded it as his share of the spoils from the Fourth Crusade, which sacked Constantinople in 1204.
 The crusaders little suspected the consequences of destroying the power and authority of the Eastern Roman Empire, also known as the Byzantine Empire.
 For now it recovered as a rump state with no effective forces.

 The sale had a catch to it.
-All the Venetians had to do is clear out the Genoese who had taken possession, which they did, 1205 - 1212, re-governmenting the island into the Kingdom of Candia.
+All the Venetians had to do is clear out the Genoese who had taken possession, which they did in 1205 - 1212, establishing the Kingdom of Candia.
 The Orthodox Greek population were joined by Roman Catholic Venetian colonists, whom they resented.
 Eventually they united for the Revolt of Saint Titus against a Venetian government that was so bad as to provoke even its own colonists to revolt.
 When the insurgency began to negotiate with the Genoese for a change in masters, the Venetians suppressed them in 1364, save for a remnant that fought on in the mountains under the flag of a Constantinople unable to do much of anything else.
 Acquiring the absolution of the Pope and with the assistance of Turkish troops The Venetians quelled the last of the rebellion in 1368, banishing the rebellious families from Crete.

 However, a new contender had come into the geopolitical arena.
 The Ottoman Empire began under Osman I, a successful bey of the Kayi tribe, who been able to unite the Oghuz Turks gradually infiltrating into Anatolia from the northeast.
 Rule of the beylik (the sultanship) descended to Mehmed the Conqueror in 1444, then a teen-ager (a striking parallel to Alexander the Great).
-Subsequently in 1449 Constantine XI Palaiologos became Roman Emperor, the last, as it turns out.
+Subsequently, in 1449 Constantine XI Palaiologos became Roman Emperor, the last, as it turns out.

 In the last of the Byzantine-Ottoman wars, the 21-year-old Mehmed sieged Constantinople, taking it in 1453, ending the Roman Empire.
 They had gone to war over possession of the Peloponnese.
 The weakened Constantinople had had only one chance: if the crusaders came back to defend it.
 France, Britain and Germany were involved in religious wars.
 The pope was insisting on Catholicism as the price of his help.
 The Ottomans outnumbered the Byzantines 10 to 1 and had cannon.
 The Venetian and Genoese mercenaries beat a hasty retreat.
 Constantine died leading an infantry charge at the palace, but it is said an angel turned him to marble and hid him beneath the city awaiting God's signal to rise and fight again.
 The victorious Ottomans conducted massacres of the Christians, an object lesson not lost in Venice.